- Cybersecurity readiness

 This includes having the right policies and procedures in place to prevent attacks from happening in the first place.
 It also includes training employees on cybersecurity best practices and investing in the latest security technologies.

-For example, in the present times, the worldwide DDoS attack count reached 398 million requests per second (rps).
+For example, in the present time, the worldwide DDoS attack count reached 398 million requests per second (rps).
 So it is of imperative importance to be prepared for these (and other) types of attacks.

 The ability to detect and respond to cyberattacks: